-Concrete Pillows isn’t your run-of-the-mill blog about the homeless in New York City.
+Concrete Pillows isn’t your run-of-the-mill stories of homelessness in New York City.
 I’m not going to bore you with numbers and statistics.
-My mission with Concrete Pillows is not to generally blog about homelessness in New York City, but to tell the stories of the New Yorkers who are homeless.
+My mission with Concrete Pillows is not to generally blog about homelessness in New York City but to tell the stories of the New Yorkers who are homeless.
 I report about my encounters with these resilient people and share their words and their faces so that the world can see them as more than a figure in the corner.

-Concrete Pillows is my photojournalistic blog, not about homeless people, but about people without a home.
-This blog will help you remember the humanity of these individuals and to more fully understand their struggles and challenges, as well as how the system has failed them.
+Concrete Pillows is my photojournalistic blog, not about homeless people but about people without a home.
+This blog will help you remember the humanity of these individuals and more fully understand their struggles and challenges, as well as how the system has failed them.

 Learn Their Stories